 Did you know granola is really easy (and cheap!) to make at home?
-I can’t remember the last time I bought it from a store!
 I make a batch about once per week, especially in the summertime when I want cold, simple breakfasts of yogurt, fruit, and granola.
 I also love to use up pantry odds and ends in my granola.

 I don’t like super sweet breakfasts (plus my breakfast fruit is already so sweet), so I love making my own granola so that I can control how much sweetener goes into it.
 I’m not a fan of post-breakfast blood sugar roller coasters.